-Miami-Dade to Honor Jimmy Ryce With Street Naming Ceremony
+Miami-Dade to honor Jimmy Ryce with street naming ceremony

 The Miami-Dade County Board of County Commissioners unanimously approved a resolution sponsored by Cohen Higgins to co-designate a portion of Southwest 162nd Avenue, between Southwest 232nd and Southwest 240th streets, as "Jimmy Ryce Avenue."

-The ceremony is scheduled for 10 a.m.
-Friday at the intersection of Southwest 162nd Avenue and Southwest 240th Street.
+The ceremony is scheduled for 10 a.m. on June 5 at the intersection of Southwest 162nd Avenue and Southwest 240th Street.

 Jimmy was kidnapped and killed in September 1995 near his Redland-area home.
 His case led Florida to enact the Jimmy Ryce Act, one of the nation's most aggressive laws targeting the civil commitment of sexually violent predators.